 The ADAMUS spacecraft simulator is a unique example of completely dynamic 6 DOF simulator.
-The existing simulators are either of 5 DOF or 6 DOF, with the 6th DOF being kinematic only.
+The existing simulators are either of 5 DOF or 6 DOF, with the 6th DOF being kinetic only.

-The novel calibrating system allows precise alignment of the center of mass of the attitude stage with the center of rotation of the spherical bearing, canceling out the gravity torques.
+A calibrating system will allow precise alignment of the center of mass of the attitude stage with the center of rotation of the spherical bearing, canceling out the gravity torques.